Cyber Security: Special Issues for Young Children

 Preschoolers are one of the fastest-growing groups of computer users, particularly with the arrival of touch-screen devices such as the iPad and iPhone.
 Recent American research has found that half of five-year-olds go online every day, along with a quarter of three-year-olds.
 In addition, small children are also the fastest-growing group of video game players.

-One of the main issues facing children this age is making in-game purchases without understanding what they are doing: one child managed to spend $1400 in the Smurfs Village game in 2011.
-While both game and tablet makers say that they have made it more difficult for children to make unapproved purchases, if children are playing games online or on tablets the following precautions should be taken:
+One of the main issues facing children this age is making in-game purchases without understanding what they are doing.
+For example, one five-year-old managed to spend $500 on the free game Mini Golf King.
+Though both game and tablet makers say that they have made it more difficult for children to make unapproved purchases, the following precautions should still be taken if children are playing games online or on tablets :

-Children in this age range increasingly use the Internet to socialize with other children.
-Children's virtual worlds such as Club Penguin and Poptropica are popular with kids at the younger end, while older kids may start using email or texting and are likely to be using the Internet for schoolwork.
+Children in this age range increasingly use the internet to socialize with other children.
+Children’s virtual worlds such as Hero Up and Club Pony Pals are popular with kids at the younger end, while older kids may start using social media or texting and are likely to be using the internet for schoolwork.

 Gutnick, A. L., Robb, M., Takeuchi, L., & Kotler, J. Always connected: The new digital media habits of young children.
 New York: The Joan Ganz Cooney Center at Sesame Workshop.